Guptakashi: Structures

 In a small pond (kund) called the Manikarnika Kund here, in front of the temple, a Shiva-linga is bathed by two springs, representing the rivers Ganges (Bhagirathi) and Yamuna.
-The Yamuna spring water emanates from a goumukh (spout in the shape of a cow’s mouth) and the Bhagirathi spring flows through trunk of an elephant strategically placed above the linga.
+The Yamuna spring water emanates from a goumukh (spout in the shape of a cow's mouth) and the Bhagirathi spring flows through trunk of an elephant strategically placed above the linga.

 In addition, there are few other important sites to visit in the vicinity of the temple town.
 These are the Gandhi Sarovar (lake) 2 km from the town where the ashes of Mahatma Gandhi were immersed.
 Vasukital, 8 km from Kedarnath, is yet another enchanting lake that beholds the visitor with floating ice and sparkling water.

 At Ukhimath, on the opposite bank of the river, there is a stupa, which according to the local version represents the grave of Nala.
-There are also evidences of a love legend narrated, locally only, of Krishna’s grand son Aniruddha and demon king Banasura’s daughter Usha at Ramgarh (in Ronitpur), near Ukhimath, about3 km away from Guptakashi.
+There are also evidences of a love legend narrated, locally only, of Krishna’s grandson Aniruddha and demon king Banasura’s daughter Usha at Ramgarh (in Ronitpur), near Ukhimath, about3 km away from Guptakashi.
 This love affair led to a war between Krishna and Banasura in which the latter was killed, resulting in the end of Banasura's dynasty.